A Roadmap for Tamed Interactions with Large Language Models: Introduction

+\ac{lsl} is intended to define prompts as executable specifications.
+It provides constructs to structure interactions with \acp{llm}, manage and scope context, constrain outputs, and orchestrate multi-step workflows involving both model invocations and conventional software components.
+By making prompt logic explicit and declarative, \ac{lsl} enables reasoning about the structure and control flow of \ac{genai}ware interactions, and opens the door to applying established \ac{se} techniques (such as static analysis, runtime validation, testing, and monitoring) at the level of prompt programs.
+While, \ac{lsl} does not aim to guarantee semantic correctness or factual truthfulness of model outputs, it offers structural guarantees about interactions, contracts, and execution paths, thereby improving engineering control over prompt-driven systems.

+The novelty of this work lies exactly in reframing prompt programming into a first-class programming model.
+While existing frameworks provide mechanisms for prompt templating, structured outputs, and workflow orchestration, they treat these concerns as library-level constructs embedded in general-purpose code.
+In contrast, \ac{lsl} elevates interactions with the \ac{llm} to explicit, analyzable program artifacts, where context management, output constraints, and control flow are integrated into the language semantics.
+This enables forms of reasoning—such as static analysis of interaction structure, verification of workflow properties, and systematic enforcement of interaction contracts—that are not achievable when prompt logic remains implicit within host languages.
+In this sense, \ac{lsl} is not a convenience layer over existing tooling, but a shift in abstraction boundary from ``using \acp{llm} inside programs'' to ``programming interactions with \acp{llm} as programs''.

+From a human–\ac{ai} interaction perspective, \ac{lsl} follows a mixed-initiative approach.
+Pure natural language is flexible but semantically unstable across executions; pure code is rigorous but too rigid to concisely express domain intent directed at a probabilistic model. \ac{lsl} occupies the productive middle ground: natural language remains central for expressing task intent and domain knowledge, while lightweight formal structure stabilizes and constrains that intent, making it amenable to analysis and enforcement.

+This paper presents a vision and research roadmap for \ac{lsl} as a prompt-programming language for \ac{genai}ware.
+We position \ac{lsl} within the broader landscape of \ac{genai}ware development, clarify its scope and intended guarantees, and outline how it can support reliability, robustness, and trustworthiness in prompt-based systems.
+By reframing prompts as programs and treating prompt programming as a core \ac{se} concern, we aim to contribute to the foundations needed to engineer \ac{genai}ware systems with the same discipline expected of traditional software.

 We divide the rest of this vision paper into the following sections.
 In \Cref{sec:background}, we recap the essentials about \acp{llm}.
-In \Cref{sec:sota}, we summarise the main work related to ours.
-In \Cref{sec:llmscriptinglanguage}, we present our vision of a DSL for scripting interactions with \acp{llm}, explaining how it would affect \ac{ai}-backed applications.
+In \Cref{sec:sota}, we summarise the main work related to ours and position our contribution.
+In \Cref{sec:llmscriptinglanguage}, we describe \ac{lsl} in detail.
+In \Cref{sec:illustrative-example}, we present an application example to illustrate the use of \ac{lsl}.
 In \Cref{sec:opportunities} and \Cref{sec:challenges}, we comment, respectively, on the future opportunities and challenges we foresee.
-In \Cref{sec:roadmap}, we draft our research agenda.
-Finally, in \Cref{sec:conclusion}, we summarise our considerations.
+In \Cref{sec:evaluation} we report the design and results of our evaluation investigating the need of abstractions like \ac{lsl}.
+In \Cref{sec:roadmap}, we present a research roadmap towards realizing the vision of \ac{lsl}.
+Finally, in \Cref{sec:conclusion}, we summarize our considerations.